Five Best T201 Mecca Double Folder Pairings

 Just too difficult to really separate this one from the Mathewson card so I’m calling a tie here.
 Both cards are similar in that they include one of the greatest pitchers of all time and the price point is roughly the same.

 2. Home Run Baker / Eddie Collins

 This card is really impressive with two Hall of Fame players.
 Home Run Baker was one of the early great power hitters before Babe Ruth came onto the scene and Collins won a Most Valuable Player award while finishing in the top three a total of five times.

-Neither player has the star power of Johnson or Mathewson but both are quality Hall of Famers and Collins, in particular, is one of the more underappreciated players of his generation..
+Neither player has the star power of Johnson or Mathewson and, conversely, the card does not sell for as much as either of theirs.
+That might lead some to think I’ve overrated it a bit on my list.
+But both are quality Hall of Famers and Collins, in particular, is one of the more underappreciated players of his generation.

 1. Ty Cobb / Sam Crawford

 Even if Cobb wasn’t featured with Hall of Fame teammate Sam Crawford here, it’d be tough for anyone to knock his card from the No. 1 spot.
+His cards are simply that popular.
 But given that Crawford is on the card, it makes this a slam dunk for the top pick.

 Cobb is one of the greatest players of all time and adding the Hall of Fame Crawford to this card obviously means it’s the key one in the set.

 The one disadvantage to the Cobb card is that it’s essentially on the back.
 Sure, Crawford on the front isn’t a bad option at all.
 But most collectors would much rather have Cobb on the other side so that his legs were displayed.